 We might imagine lush green hills like you’d find in Ireland, but David’s reality was the steep, rocky, dry Judean hills.
 Hills that had to be carefully traveled in order to get to the water and vegetation waiting in the valleys below.

 Shepherds leading their flocks also had to be cautious about the timing of their trips.
 Hard rains could quickly lead to flash floods in a gorge.
-When a shepherd knew a storm was coming, he wouldn't allow the sheep to be down in the gorge because they’d drown, but waited patiently until the storm passed before leading his flock down to drink.
+When a shepherd knew a storm was coming, he wouldn't allow the sheep to be down in the gorge because they’d drown; instead, he'd wait patiently until the storm passed to lead his flock down to drink.
 So not only did sheep have to trust where the shepherd was leading them; they had to trust the when of his leading.